httpwg/http2-spec/draft.md

 also specifies a "relaxed" profile of HTTP/2.0 over TLS that does not require strong server authentication, specifically for use with "http://" URIs.

-Note: This is a preliminary draft that attempts to capture the state of relevant discussion to this point.
-It has not be reviewed for security, deployability, or effectiveness, and is only intended to serve as the basis of further discussion in the HTTPbis Working Group.

 ## Goals and Non-Goals

-This proposal attempts to de-couple a HTTP URI's scheme from the specific wire protocol in use, as well as that protocol's layering onto the network.

 The immediate goal is to make HTTP URIs more robust in the face of passive monitoring.